toger5/bbb-matrix-widget/README.md

 ## A widget wrapper for BigBlueButton
-It is a widget that will communicate over the widget api with element web.
+This is a widget that will communicate over the widget api with element web.

 ### It does the following
  - Get an openId token form element web.